turtle0x1/HowToLXD/key_terms.md

 These commands wont apply for any documentation found on this site as we interact with the modern `LXD`!

-That being said some projects like [Proxmox](https://proxmox.com/) make the decision to directly interact with this application, but they are the exception not the norm!
+That being said some projects like [Proxmox](https://proxmox.com/) made the decision to directly interact with `LXC`, but they are the exception not the norm!

 ## LXD